Not all the men raised in the Don were Cossacks. Many were inogorodniye, either being local non-Cossacks or men from outside the district.

 |Officer: parade dress||Officer: field dress||Trooper: parade dress||Trooper: field dress|

 The colour of rifle regiments traditionally was raspberry, which was a pinky dark red.
-Sources translate this in various ways, generally as crimson and period items are in a variety of shades.
+Sources translate this in various ways, generally as crimson.
+Period items are in a variety of shades from pink to red.

-It would have been hard to find this shade during the Civil War, and it seems likely red was used instead.
+It would have been hard to find the official colour during the Civil War, and it seems red was used instead.

 Although we know officers were prone to wearing parade and pre-WWI items during the Civil War, it would seem likely that any officers for this unit were non-Cossacks drafted in from the Volunteer Army or during the various campaigns.
 They would therefore not have had the official uniform, and probably just wore what they had.

 |Shoulderboards: Poruchik (Lieutenant)||Shoulderboards: Private coloured side||Shoulderboards: Private field side||Greatcoat collar tabs|